Updated: Apr 28, 2021

 I appreciate these distinctions because they move us further from utilizing the word ‘primitive’ on a regular basis.
 For me, ‘primitive’ carries incredibly loaded connotations evoking the damaging colonial concepts such as “The White Man’s Burden” and the “Noble Savage”.
 Referring to people as primitive harkens back to a time when we dubbed other people primitive, which generally meant the colonists viewed the native people as less than themselves, less than human.
 Not only does this usage seem to have echos through the dog world, I've talked to many who don't consider ancient breeds "real dogs", but it also evokes a time, one that is honestly not that long ago, when human beings were regarded as nothing more than chattel.
 Personally, the more I can steer away from utilizing similar language, the less prone I am at sinking into the comfortable position of accepting systemic racism.

 This is how I process, putting the world into terms and topics I know and love, in this case dogs.
 And by doing this, I have discovered how deeply our imbedded attitudes penetrate.
-This need to improve an ancient breed, rather than preserving it with all their history and environmental adaptations are deeply linked to are tendencies to denigrate and white-wash people and histories.
+This need to improve an ancient breed, rather than preserving it with all their history and environmental adaptations are deeply linked to our tendencies to denigrate and white-wash people and histories.